drslump/ass-ert/README.md

   var result = _.map(students, truncatedName);
 ```

-> You can use `.result`, `.test` and `.assert` with any library that expects a
+> You can use `.result`, `.test`, `.assert` and `.through` with any library that
-  callback receiving the value to resolve.
-Those methods are bound to the expression
+  expects a callback receiving the value to resolve.
+Those methods are bound to
-  so there is no need to force a context when using them.
+  the expression so there is no need to force a context when using them.

 ### Sinon